stgeorgi/wvdquickstart/repo.md

 * <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/QS-WVD/scripts/Invoke-StorageAccountPostDeployment.ps1" target="_blank">Invoke-StorageAccountPostDeployment.ps1</a>: This script is used in the deployment of the Assets storage account (see <a href="devops" target="_blank">DevOps</a>) to upload the required files for the WVD Virtual Machine Custom Script Extensions.
 * <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/QS-WVD/scripts/New-PipelineParameterSetup.ps1" target="_blank">New-PipelineParameterSetup.ps1</a>: This script is called at the beginning of the DevOps pipeline (explained <a href="devops" target="_blank">here</a>) to generate the parameter files for the deployment of WVD resources.
-* <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/QS-WVD/scripts/Update-WVDHostPool.ps1" target="_blank">Update-WVDHostPool.ps1</a> and <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/QS-WVD/scripts/Update-WVDHostPoolV2.ps1" target="_blank">Update-WVDHostPoolV2.ps1</a> are currently not used in the automation, but they can be used to update existing host pools with a new image.

 #### QS-WVD/static
 This folder contains the <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/QS-WVD/static/appliedParameters.template.psd1" target="_blank">appliedParameters.template.psd1</a>, which is the template used by the initial ARM deployment to generate the *appliedParameters.psd1* file explained <a href="customize" target="_blank">here</a>.